taazarel/Voheim/story/pcNotesH.md

 The starting date was the 20th of Quzchat.
 Skërlitë buried the fallen crewmates, and the skyrates set off to Rhaebase.
 Ouli uses the bowl as a waterbowl for his pets.
-The skyrates went to Kö'Toum
+The skyrates went to Kö'Toum again, mika to the broken wand, Ouli and Skërlitë with a blue kenku trader.